manoj-anandan25/API_demo/README.md

 Dev Notes

-* Make sure `data.db` gets created in the project folder.and the temple govinda govinda
+* Make sure `data.db` gets created in the project folder.
 * You can manually inspect the DB using `flask shell` or a SQLite viewer.
 * Can be extended easily with `PUT` / `PATCH` for updates.